-Note: SCAND ST 301 Intensive Finnish I and SCAND ST 302 Intensive Finnish II each count as 2 units of foreign language for the purpose of meeting the College of Letters & Science foreign language requirement.
+Note: SCAND ST 302 Intensive Finnish II satisfies the 3rd semester of the Finnish language sequence for the purpose of meeting the College of Letters & Science foreign language requirement.

 Majors should see the advisor during the semester before their last semester.
 Prospective majors are urged to consult the undergraduate advisor about their program at the first possible opportunity.

 Student interested in pursuing an undergraduate major in Scandinavian studies should contact the advisor about declaring the major.

 All undergraduate students at the University of Wisconsin–Madison are required to fulfill a minimum set of common university general education requirements to ensure that every graduate acquires the essential core of an undergraduate education.
 This core establishes a foundation for living a productive life, being a citizen of the world, appreciating aesthetic values, and engaging in lifelong learning in a continually changing world.
 Various schools and colleges will have requirements in addition to the requirements listed below.
 Consult your advisor for assistance, as needed.
 For additional information, see the university Undergraduate General Education Requirements section of the Guide.

 * The mortarboard symbol appears before the title of any course that fulfills one of the Communication Part A or Part B, Ethnic Studies, or Quantitative Reasoning Part A or Part B requirements.

 College of Letters & Science Breadth and Degree Requirements: Bachelor of Arts (B.A.)